 - Multiple ODW personnel performed another inspection of the facility and distribution system.
 Odor in the water leaving the facility had reduced and was barely noticeable.
 Water in the distribution system continued to have a detectable taste and odor although reduced from Sunday.

 - A meeting was held with ODW, RSA, and Orange County staff to discuss findings and recommendations.
-VDH did not recommend lifting of the Do Not Drink Water Advisory and RSA was in a position from a water production standpoint to implement some recommendations to help remove odor and implemented those procedures.
+VDH did not recommend lifting the Do Not Drink Water Advisory and RSA was in a position from a water production standpoint to implement some recommendations to help remove odor and implemented those procedures.

 Tuesday, August 27